Dentistry

 If you do not meet the Entry Requirements...

-GDC Education organises a foundation programme for students with between BBB and CCD at A' level.
+GDC Education organises a foundation programme for students with between BBB and CCC at A' level.
 Below this, there is nothing that can be done and it is very unlikely you will be able to study dentistry in Spain.
 Successful completion of the foundation programme will guarantee a place in first-year dentistry the following September.
-The first cohort started the foundation programme in January 2024 and admissions for January 2025 will open after A' level results day in August 2024.
+The foundation programme starting in January 2025 is already full.
+Please contact us if you would like to be added to the waiting list.

 Application Process